Censorship in North Korea: 1946–present: The Korean Central News Agency

-Kim Jong-il (Leader from 1994–2011)
+Kim Jong Il (Leader from 1994–2011)

-Kim Jong-il was made commander-in-chief and head of the military affairs commission by his father Kim Il-sung in the spring of 1994.
-Later that year in July, Kim Il-sung died.
-Kim Jong-il became the next member of the Kim dynasty to govern North Korea.
-Kim Jong-il upheld his father's authoritarian regime and strict censorship.
-He was known for using military propaganda to distract North Korean citizens from their lack of freedoms and access to outside information.
-Despite only giving citizens access to hyper-militarized government propaganda, many cell phones and DVDs were obtained illegally under Kim Jong-il.
+Kim Jong Il was made commander-in-chief and head of the military affairs commission by his father Kim Il Sung in the spring of 1994.
+Later that year in July, Kim Il Sung died.
+Kim Jong Il became the next member of the Kim dynasty to govern North Korea.
+Kim Jong Il upheld his father's authoritarian regime and strict censorship.
+He was known for maintaining strict censorship and using military propaganda to dissolve the dilemma of lacking freedom of information.
+Despite only giving citizens access to hyper-militarized government propaganda, many cell phones and DVDs were obtained illegally under Kim Jong Il.

-In 1983, Kim Jong-il's book The Great Teacher of Journalists was translated into English.
-In this book, Kim Jong-il guides journalists to take the best pictures of their leader, study their leader's works, and instill loyalty to their leader in others.
-Kim Jong-il includes stories of his remarkable feats in this book, detailing a time when he saved a reporter from death and when he edited a writer's political essay to perfection.
+In 1983, Kim Jong Il's book The Great Teacher of Journalists was translated into English.
+In this book, Kim Jong Il guides journalists to take the best pictures of their leader, study their leader's works, and instill loyalty to their leader in others.
+Kim Jong Il includes stories of his remarkable feats in this book, detailing a time when he saved a reporter from death and when he edited a writer's political essay to perfection.